 “Control” means control of greater than 50% of the voting rights or equity interests of a party.

-“Customer Data” means data provided by Customer or End Users through the Services under the Account, and data that Customer or End Users derive from that data through their use of the Services.
+“Customer Data” means data provided to Chronicle by Customer or End Users through the Services under the Account, and data that Customer or End Users derive from that data through their use of the Services.

 “Customer Indemnified Materials” means Customer Data and Customer Brand Features.

 “Data Period” means the length of time that Customer Data will be available in the Services, as specified in an Order Form.
 The Data Period is calculated on a monthly rolling, lookback basis from the current date using the event date/timestamp of the Customer Data as read by the Services.
 If not specified in an Order Form, the Data Period is 12 months.

 “Delegates” means the Recipient’s employees, Affiliates, agents, or professional advisors.